 The president of Honduras came to the US to thank the organization and all they have done to improve their country.

-I believe that God gave me the gift to help tell people’s stories better than they could without my help.
+I believe God gave me the gift to help tell people’s stories better than they could without my help.

 I studied and got my FAA Part 107 Certified Commercial Drone Pilot license.
-I started helping Chick-fil-A, real estate people and businesses use this new perspective to engage their audience.
+I started helping Chick-fil-A, real estate people, and businesses use this new perspective to engage their audience.
 It was another arrow in my quiver.

-Dubbed “the new handshake,” professional headshots are now the first introduction to you, your business and your personal brand—shouldn’t that intro be the best it can be?
+Dubbed “the new handshake,” professional headshots are now the first introduction to you, your business, and your brand—shouldn’t that intro be the best it can be?
 With 93% of HR professionals and recruiters tapping into LinkedIn to find quality candidates—plus candidates—plus 2 in 3 on Facebook and more than half utilizing Twitter—that headshot has countless applications in your professional life.

 What have I discovered?

 I learned that I thrived at helping people have the space to share their stories.
 I found myself coaching people before they were to share.
 “People want to hear your story,” is what I was telling them over and over.
-Then I would tell them what I thought was their story.
+Then I would say to them what I thought was their story.
 Often they commented how much this process was helping them.

 My purpose is still to help people and organizations tell their stories in an impactful way.
 While the audience will be impacted, it is often the subject that is transformed the most.